pcclarke/myd3docs/readme.md

 	.key(function(d) { return d.block; });
 ```

 Here two key methods are chained together to register the *dot* and *block* property accessors as keys.
-The *block* key will be first in the hierarchy, then *dot*.
+The *dot* key will be first in the hierarchy, then *block*.

 ## nest.sortKeys(comparator)